OrigoKO/UniversityOfHelsinki/README.md

-This folder is showcasing some of the work I've done while studying.
+This folder is showcasing some of the work I've done during my recent studies.

 "Advance course for programming" has a full playable game programmed with Phyton.